If you have looked for reviews of survey sites, it is very likely you have come across the Survey Police website.

 The info can be superficial:

 In my opinion, one of the biggest downsides of Survey Police is that it has a lot of superficial info.
 There are a lot of info, a lot of blog posts, and a lot of reviews, but the info is mostly factual, and I think it lacks depth and details to be really helpful.

 Country specific lists are very poor:

 Survey Police has a function where you can see which survey sites are available in your country.
 I think this is a great idea, and I am using country specific lists like this myself on this website.
 However, the lists on SurveyPolice seem autogenerate and gives very poor info.

-So you can end up wasting a lot of time, if you try to join all these sites.
-Again this comes down to not being list made from personal research and experience, but just autogenerated with focus on quantity over quality, which can end up costing you a lot of time.
+So you can end up wasting a lot of time if you try to join all these sites.
+This might come down to not being a list made from personal research and experience but just autogenerated with focus on quantity over quality, which can end up costing you a lot of time.

 Reviews can be manipulated:

 I have already explained this in detail but still wanted to put in here on the list, as it an important aspect to consider for any site with user-generated reviews.

 It does not mean that these sites cannot be useful, because they definitely can, and I also use them myself often when I am researching a new product to buy, etc.